-In the Psychology ATAR course students will be introduced to psychological knowledge which supports an understanding of the way individuals function in groups.
-Students learn about major psychological models and theories, and the methods used to conduct scientific investigations in the discipline of psychology.
-Students apply research methods and ethical principles as they analyse data to illustrate how empirical procedures are used to examine phenomena, such as memory, attention, attitudes, personality and group behaviour.
-Acquiring this foundation of scientific method and critical thinking is a valuable skill which students can apply throughout their study, work and everyday lives.
+In the Psychology ATAR course students will be introduced to psychological knowledge which supports an understanding of the way individuals think, feel and behave in different contexts.
+Students learn about major psychological theories, studies and models, and conduct scientific investigations.
+Students develop skills to apply their psychological knowledge to explain thoughts, feelings and behaviours in the everyday world.
+Students apply the principles of scientific inquiry and ethical guidelines as they analyse data used to examine phenomena, such as developmental stages, memory, attention, attitudes, personality and social influence.
+An understanding of psychology is very useful, both to individuals and those assisting us to improve ourselves and our relationships, and to society as a whole.

-Minimum: 'C' grade in English and Science in Year 10 Semester One Recommended: 'B' grade in English and Science in Year 10 Semester One required

-Notes: Passed OLNA Literacy and Numeracy.
-Sound writing and research skills
+Minimum: 'C' grade in English and Science in Year 10 Semester One Recommended: 'B' grade in English and Science in Year 10 Semester One Notes: Passed OLNA Literacy and Numeracy.
+Sound writing and research skills required.